 Food is relatively inexpensive except on the Dalmatian coast.
-Everything is double.
+Everything there costs double.
 For example, take-out sandwiches from the bakery chain Milner in Dubrovnik cost 30-35 HRK while they are just 15 HRK once you leave the Dalmatian Coast.
-Same sandwich, same place, vastly different price!
+Same sandwich, same place, vastly different price.

-An inexpensive meal of traditional cuisine or a burger costs around 60 HRK (75-110 HRK in Dubrovnik).
-Fast food (think McDonald’s) is closer to 45 HRK while Thai or Chinese foods costs around 85 HRK.
-Pizza is available pretty much everywhere.
-A medium pizza costs around 47 HRK.
+An inexpensive meal of traditional cuisine or a burger costs around 70 HRK (75-110 HRK in Dubrovnik).
+Fast food (think McDonald’s) is closer to 45 HRK while Thai or Chinese food costs around 85 HRK.
+Pizza is available pretty much everywhere with a medium pizza costing around 47 HRK.

 If you want to splash out, a higher-end lunch (like a fresh fish fillet) with wine costs around 125-150 HRK.
 And if you really want to splurge, you can get a delicious sushi dinner with drinks and appetizers for 500-600 HRK.

-If you are planning to cook your own food, a week’s worth of groceries costs around 210-230 HRK for staples like pasta, seasonal vegetables, and some fish.
+If you are planning to cook your own food, a week’s worth of groceries costs around 210-300 HRK for staples like milk, cheese, rice, seasonal vegetables, and some chicken.